Destination: High style.

 1. Combed Out South of France Style

 Looking for a style that also involves a ’90s-inspired high-top but with a more modern spin?
 Try this combed out effect.
-Use hair pick to detangle and pick out your hair using a styling cream like AXE Smooth Look: Shine Pomade to soften and add shine, then use a comb to help create the shape.
+Use a hair pick to detangle and pick out your hair using a styling cream like AXE Smooth Look: Shine Pomade to soften and add shine, then use a comb to help create the shape.

-2. Curly South of France Cut
+2. Curly South of France Haircut

 This is one of the most popular takes on the South of France cut.
 A lot of men pair their look up with curls.
 Use a gel like Dove Men+Care Control Gel to help define your curls, then use your hands to pick the curls apart and add texture.